 Please keep in mind that requesting and receiving your diploma or certificate is not automatic, and you must complete the Program Exit process in order to do so.

 It is each student’s responsibility to submit an online Program Exist Application in your Student Portal.
 You MUST complete the online application whether you attend the annual commencement ceremony or not.
-Students are responsible for tracking their progress toward degree/program completion, and also for notifying the registrar’s office that they intend to graduate via completion of the Program Exit Process.
+Students are responsible for tracking their progress toward degree/program completion, and also for notifying the Registrar’s Office that they intend to graduate via completion of the Program Exit Process.

 The online Program Exit Application involves several departments at FXUA.
 Early application is encouraged to allow time for a complete record check and to avoid any delays.
 Failure to complete the Program Exit Process fully will result in a delay in processing the creation of the diploma or certificate.
 No transcripts or other proof of program completion will be issued unless/until the Program Exit Process is completed.

-2. Academic Advisor reviews application.
-The application may be approved or denied.
-Approval requires completion of all programmatic and institutional degree requirements.
-If approved, the application will move to the Career Center stage. |
+3. Approval requires completion of all programmatic and institutional degree requirements.
+If approved the application will move to the Library & Student Accounts for approval.

-4. The Office of the Registrar reviews the student’s degree audit and current semester schedule to ensure that they are on track for degree completion. |
+6. The Office of the Registrar reviews the student’s degree audit and current semester schedule to ensure that they are on track for degree completion and the application is processed accordingly.

 IMPORTANT: Please remember, in order to graduate from Fairfax University of America, you must fulfill all program, academic, financial, and university requirements.
 All requirements will be verified by your school and the Registrar’s Office.
 If you do not meet these requirements, you will not be awarded a degree.
 The university has a graduation appeals process to consider written appeals from students who do not meet all requirements.